 Cheques should be made payable to The Regional Municipality of York.

 Option 2.
 Plead of guilty — submissions as to penalty

 Book an appointment by calling the courthouse listed on your traffic ticket to plead guilty with an explanation and speak with the Justice of the Peace.

 You may request the Justice of the Peace reduce your fine or extend your time to pay.
 It will be up to the Justice to decide if your request will be fulfilled.

 It is important to understand that a Justice of the Peace cannot remove or reduce demerit points and cannot reduce the charge.
 Demerit points are applied by the Ministry of Transportation upon conviction and the court cannot change the demerit points to be applied.
 More information on the demerit point system is available from the Ministry of Transportation.

 Option 3.
 Request a Trial (Not Guilty)

-If you believe you are not guilty of the charge noted on your ticket, you may request a trial by signing your ticket under option 3, scanning and submitting it through email to @email or @email, by mail or delivering it in person by appointment to the address on the ticket.
+If you believe you are not guilty of the charge noted on your ticket, you may request a trial by signing your ticket under option 3.
+There are three ways to submit this information:

 Make sure to keep a copy of your ticket for your records.
 You will be notified of your upcoming remote trial date by mail or email.
-Notify the court office of any change in address so that your trial notice is sent to the proper address.
+Notify the court office of any change in address to ensure your trial notice is sent to the proper address.